drewm27/speakerrankings/portable/best-brands.md

 title: Best Portable Bluetooth Speaker Brands
 comments: true
 cover-img: "/assets/img/uboomx.jpg"
-share-description: "Explore the best Bluetooth speakers brands and the speakers they make ranked for sound quality."
+share-description: "Expert rankings of 364 Bluetooth speakers by brand.
+Detailed specs, sound samples & EQ settings.
+Budget to premium picks from $50."
 ---

 This page summarizes the best sounding audiophile portable Bluetooth speaker brands out of the 364 speakers ranked on this website.
-Last updated on 02/05/2026.
+Last updated on 02/06/2026.
 The suggestions in this section are biased towards a neutral frequency response.
 For more information, sound samples and specs about all these speakers, see the [portable speaker rankings by size](/#all-portable-bluetooth-speakers-ranked)

 See [this link for speakers that are the best for a specific use](/#top-recommended-speakers-by-attribute)